timemachines

 forecaster underneath and emits a p-value per observation — alarm on

-construction.
 No threshold tuning, one pass, constant memory, strictly causal.

 Live: wald in your browser